Surrey's Arshdeep Bains relishing call up to Vancouver Canucks

 Bains is having a productive season with the Canucks' AHL affiliate in Abbotsford, B.C.
 He has nine goals and 39 points in 42 games.

-Before making the jump to the professional ranks last season, Bains played five campaigns with the Red Deer Rebels of the Western Hockey League and scored 77 goals and recorded 209 points.
+Before making the jump to the professional ranks last season, Bains played five campaigns with the Red Deer Rebels of the Western Hockey League and produced 77 goals and 209 points.

+Brent Sutter, the Rebels' owner, general manager and president said Bains' rise is not unexpected.

+"I'm not surprised.
+I mean he's obviously developed himself into being a pretty good pro," said Sutter.

 "Arshdeep was always in love with the skill of the game and he does have a real great foundation in regards to that," Ian Gallagher said.